terrykingdev/vue-draggable-grid/README.md

 Didn't have much luck finding one of the draggable libraries that handled responsive grids (I'm sure there are, just couldn't find one).
 So this is a very simple means of dragging responsive columns into a new order.

+Vue2 + vuetify

 To do:
-Show the item being visually dragged
+* Show the item being visually dragged
-Add animation for the positioning
+* Add animation for the positioning

 ## Project setup
 ```